Trump declares opioids a U.S. public health emergency

 Additional actions under the move would be announced in coming weeks by various agencies, officials said.

-Additional reporting by James Oliphant, Susan Heavey and Jason Lange; Editing by Kevin Drawbaugh and Peter Cooney
+Additional reporting by James Oliphant, Susan Heavey and Jason Lange; Editing by Kevin Drawbaugh, Peter Cooney and Cynthia Osterman